 Sukhdeep Singh is the founder and editor-in-chief of Gaylaxy Magazine, India’s No. 1 LGBTQ+ Magazine.

-He is an alumni of the Indian Institute of Technology (Indian School of Mines) (IIT-ISM) Dhanbad, India.
+He is an alumnus of the Indian Institute of Technology (Indian School of Mines) (IIT-ISM) Dhanbad, India.

 Sukhdeep started the magazine in the final semester of his Bachelor of Technology Programme in 2010 to provide a platform to the LGBTQ+ community to express themselves and highlight their stories and issues.